shashankamallela/shashanka-mallela/README.md

       -Find Max and Min

 Day 5

--Implement Stack using array with following operations
+- Implement Stack using array with following operations
 1. Push()
 2. Pop()
 3. isEmpty( )
 4. isFull( )
 5. Display( )
 6. Peek( )

--Implement Stack using Linked List with following operations
+- Implement Stack using Linked List with following operations
 1. Push()
 2. Pop()
 3. Display( )
 4. Peek( )

-3.Consider 2 stacks, add bottom most element and top most element print the value 4.Given a stack, delete the middle element of the stack without using any additional data structure.
+3.Consider 2 stacks, add bottom most element and top most element print the value

+4.Given a stack, delete the middle element of the stack without using any additional data structure.
 Middle element:- floor((size_of_stack+1)/2) (1-based indexing) from bottom of the stack.